 We next apply Theorem~\ref{thm:main} to address some open problems posed by Aistleitner, El-Baz and Munsch~\cite{AEM21}.

 In~\cite[Open Problem~4]{AEM21}, the authors ask whether a condition of the form

-is sufficient to establish the metric Poissonian property, as this would give a unified picture for both integer- and real-valued sequences.
+is sufficient to establish the metric Poissonian property, as this would give a unified picture for both integer and real valued sequences.
 Theorem~\ref{thm:main} (with $\kappa=0$) answers this question in the affirmative, subject to the additional assumption \eqref{eq:main growth condition}; that is,

 Our next corollary states that this assumption is satisfied when the sequence does not concentrate in short intervals.

 \begin{corollary} Let $(x_n)_{n\in\NN}$ be a sequence of positive real numbers satisfying~\eqref{eq:main spacing condition}.
 Assume that there exists $\delta>0$ such that